Don’t Be Afraid To Leave Your Deceased Loved Ones Behind

 I have always thought the U.S. World War II Military Cemetery in Normandy France is one of the loneliest places in the world.
 The brave troops that gave their lives for our country never had an opportunity to come home and do not rest among their “people.”
 I cannot imagine the heartbreak of parents whose children have been buried in France and whose graves were inaccessible.
 Since World War II, the U.S. Military changed its practices and no longer leaves the fallen behind.
 Whenever possible, fallen service members are recovered and their remains are brought home.

-Modern society creates painful choice for families that move from one part of the country to another.
+Modern society creates painful choices for families that move from one part of the country to another.
 Families that move within the U.S. know that, for all practical purposes, when they move they are leaving their dead behind.

-I know that when I moved from New York to Florida this was a consideration for my wife and myself.
+I know that when I moved from New York to Florida this was a consideration for my wife and me.
 We knew that it would be unlikely that we will visit the final resting place of our relatives more than one or two times before we, ourselves, are buried in Florida.
 We have lived in Florida for more than 13 years but we continue to feel that in some way we have abandoned our relatives and betrayed their trust.